 Top 7 HR Metrics that matter the most to your startup and small business

-HR metrics often act as measurements that are used to uncover the strengths and weaknesses within a company.
-It usually includes calculation of turnover of the company, return on human capital, expenses per employee, costs of labor etc. Companies often tend to overlook HR metrics on the pretext of these being too complicated to deal with.
+HR metrics often act as measurements that are used to uncover the strengths and weaknesses of a company.
+It usually includes calculation of turnover of the company, returns on human capital, expenses per employee, costs of labour etc. Companies often tend to overlook HR metrics on the pretext of these being too complicated to deal with.
 However, it is important to understand the importance of HR metrics in determining which areas the company needs to focus on in order to improve performance.